SOP-MINI/sop-site/content/sop1/lab/l2/index.en.md

 How do you know what function cat report EINTR?
 {{< expand "Answer" >}}  Read man pages, error sections.
 It easy to guess those function must wait before they do their job. {{< /expand >}}

+Analyze how bulk_read and bulk_write work.
+You should know what cases are recognized in those functions, what types of interruption they can handle, how to recognize EOF on the descriptor.

 Both bulk_ functions can be useful not only on signals but also to "glue" IO transfers where data comes from not continuous data sources like pipe/fifo and the socket - it wile be covered by following tutorials.